awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/get-started-configure-input.md

        In the input configuration, you map the demo stream to an in\-application input stream that is created\.
 When you start the application, Amazon Kinesis Data Analytics continuously reads the demo stream and insert rows in the in\-application input stream\.
 You query this in\-application input stream in your application code\.

      + **Record pre\-processing with AWS Lambda**: This option is where you specify an AWS Lambda expression that modifies the records in the input stream before your application code executes\.
 In this exercise, leave the **Disabled** option selected\.
-For more information about Lambda preprocessing, see [Using the Lambda Preprocessing Feature](lambda-preprocessing.md)\.
+For more information about Lambda preprocessing, see [Preprocessing Data Using a Lambda Function](lambda-preprocessing.md)\.

    After you provide all the information on this page, the console sends an update request \(see [UpdateApplication](API_UpdateApplication.md)\) to add the input configuration the application\.